dczmer/davelab/_TODO.md

   * auto insert the last argument to previous command (like using '!$')
   * for vim mode, you need to make a keybinding `bindkey -M viins '^[.' insert-last-word'`
 - image captions and alt text
-  * note: wc requires coreutils
 - tmux basic usage: muscle memory will automate the keybindings eventually
 - signals: ctrl+d
 - about symlinks
 - distinct style for visited links
-- images with `ls -all`
+- images with `ls -all` typo
-- some basic analytics
+- newer command line tools and alternatives:
+  * fzf, rg/ag, fd, bat

 Future Course Ideas:

+These seem like they might be better suited for a separate site, or a series of blogs about self-guided training, pet projects, programming for fun, etc.

 - dependency management and isolation concepts:
   * isolation: